 The Five Days of Tihar Festival

 Each day of the Tihar festival holds its own importance and significance behind the celebration.
-Here are the five days of the festival and events occurring in the respective days:
+Here are the five days of the festival and the events occurring on the respective days:

 Day 01: Kaag Tihar- Worshipping the Crow

-The Hindus regard crow as the messenger of the Yamaraj: the god of death and thus worship it on the first day of the festival to bring good luck in their houses.
-The people worship the crow and offer them with food, rice and sweets in the morning.
-They also believe that the caw-caw sound of the crow is the sign of the sadness of the crow that brings bad luck.
-Thus, on this day people please the crow by feeding them to prevent from bad happening and wish to bring them good luck.
+The Hindus regard the crow as the messenger of the Yamaraj: the god of death, and thus worship it on the first day of the festival to bring good luck to their houses.
+The people worship the crow and offer them food, rice, and sweets in the morning.
+They also believe that the caw-caw sound of the crow is a sign of the sadness of the crow that brings bad luck.
+Thus, on this day, people please the crow by feeding them to prevent it from bad happening and wish to bring them good luck.

 Day 02: Kukur Tihar- Worshipping the Dog

-The second day of Tihar worships the most loyal animal to humankind: the dog.
+On the second day, people worship the most loyal animal to humankind: the dog.
 The day is a chance to express gratitude towards dogs for safeguarding our homes and lives.
-Generally, male dogs are worshipped and are put on with a red tika on forehead and beautiful garland around their neck.
-The people also treat with delicious food to dogs.
-Almost every dog of the street is found with a tika and a garland.
-The dogs are also regarded as “the gatekeeper of the death” and believed that they can predict the dangers in future days.
+Generally, male dogs are worshipped and are put on with a red tika on their forehead and a beautiful garland around their neck.
+The people also treated delicious food to dogs.
+Almost every dog on the street is found with a tika and a garland.
+The dogs are also regarded as “the gatekeeper of death” and believed that they can predict the dangers in the future days.
 The dog is also the steed of the fearful Bhairab, the god of destruction.

-Thus worshipping the dogs in this day helps to prevent the dangers in the year to come.
-The Nepalese policemen also offer beautiful garlands to the patrol dogs to express their contribution in the national security.
+Thus worshipping the dogs on this day helps to prevent the dangers in the year to come.
+The Nepalese policemen also offer beautiful garlands to the patrol dogs to express their contribution to national security.

 Day 03: Gai (Cow) Tihar/ Laxmi Puja- Worshipping the Goddess of Wealth

-People worship the Cow in the morning of the third day.
+People worship the cow on the morning of the third day.
 The cow is a holy animal in Hindu mythology and is considered as goddess Laxmi.
-The cow is of huge benefits to the people since the past.
-The milk, dung, and urine are used for purification in various rituals.
-The cow is also considered as a mother since we fed upon the milk since our childhood.
-Thus, this day the cow is offered with tika, garland, and delicious foods as an indication of thankfulness.
+The cow is of huge benefit to people in the past.
+Milk, dung, and urine are used for purification in various rituals.
+The cow is also considered a mother since we fed upon the milk since our childhood.
+Thus, on this day the cow is offered tika, garland, and delicious foods as an indication of thankfulness.

 The following afternoon is all busy with cleaning and decorating the houses.
 The houses are painted with Red mud and cow dung.
 Colorful rangolis are made of various designs on the main gateway of the house and lit a candle or a Diyo at the center.
-Small footprints are made from the mixture of the flour and color that are painted from the rangolis to the Puja room.
+Small footprints are made from the mixture of flour and colour that are painted from the rangolis in the Puja room.
 These footprints are believed to guide the goddess Laxmi inside the house.

-The evening is more special for it particularly involves the worshipping of the Goddess of wealth: Goddess Laxmi.
+The evening is more special, for it particularly involves the worshipping of the Goddess of wealth: Goddess Laxmi.
 Along with the Goddess, the people also worship money and other various properties.
-The people request the Goddess to come in their house and bless them with wealth and prosperity in life.
-While the elder people are busy with worshiping the Goddess in the evening, the children visit their neighbor singing Deusi and Bhailo songs.
+The people request the Goddess to come into their house and bless them with wealth and prosperity in life.
+While the elder people are busy worshipping the Goddess in the evening, the children visit their neighbors singing Deusi and Bhailo songs.

 The fourth day celebrates three different kinds of Puja.
-The first one is Goru Puja which is the worship of the Oxen.
-Likewise, Goverdhan Puja is performed by making a hill of Goverdhan Parbat by using cow dung.
+The first one is Goru Puja, which is the worship of Oxen.
+Likewise, Govardhan Puja is performed by making a hill of Govardhan Parbat by using cow dung.

-In the night, especially the Newar community performs Mah Puja.
-The Mah Puja is the ritual of celebrating own existence and understanding own value.
-The members of the family sit on a row and make a mandap for each of them which are decorated with flowers, sweets, garland, and lights.
-The female member of the family offers the other members of the family with Sagun which consists of the fried eggs, sweets, lentils and local wine made from rice.
+At night, especially the Newar community performs Mha Puja.
+The Mha Puja is the ritual of celebrating own existence and understanding own value.
+The members of the family sit in a row and make a mandap for each of them which is decorated with flowers, sweets, garland, and lights.
+The female member of the family offers the other members of the family Sagun which consists of fried eggs, sweets, lentils, and local wine made from rice.

 Day 05: Bhai Tika

 On this day, brothers and sisters come together to celebrate their love and bonding.
-Sisters apply seven different colors on forehead of brothers, draped with garlands made from Sayapatri (Marigold) and Makhamali flower around their neck and serve them with various sweets and dishes.
-They encircle their brothers with the mustard oil so that Yama; the god of death cannot reach them and thus they will live a long life.
+Sisters apply seven different colors on the forehead of brothers, draped with garlands made from Sayapatri (Marigold) and Makhamali flowers around their neck, and serve them with various sweets and dishes.
+They encircle their brothers with mustard oil so that Yama; the god of death cannot reach them, and thus they will live a long life.
 The sisters pray for the long and prosperous life of their brothers.
-The brothers also put the Tika on their sister’s forehead, bow their head and make a promise to protect her till the end of life and surprise their sisters with special gifts and money.
+The brothers also put the Tika on their sister’s forehead, bow their heads and make a promise to protect her till the end of life, and surprise their sisters with special gifts and money.

 Traditions during the Tihar Festival

 Lights are the most important part of the festival.
-Along with cleanliness, each house is beautifully decorated with various colored electric lights.
+Along with cleanliness, each house is beautifully decorated with various coloured electric lights.
 The hand-woven oil lights (Diyo) and candles are lit and put on the entry points, and the windows of the houses.
-As the dusk approaches, the entire country seems to be floated on the ocean of lights.
+As dusk approaches, the entire country seems to be floating on the ocean of lights.

 Deusi Bhailo programs

-During this festival, young people and the children gather in groups and visit door to door singing melodious songs like Deusi and Bhailo.
-They sing and dance in different cultural and modern songs.
-The groups are offered with various items like fruits, sweets, Rotis, money,and flowers.
+During this festival, young people and children gather in groups and visit door to door singing melodious songs like Deusi and Bhailo.
+They sing and dance to different cultural and modern songs.
+The groups are offered various items like fruits, sweets, Rotis, money, and flowers.
 The Deusi Bhailo groups in return give a blessing to the house that the goddess Laxmi will reside in the house and pray for the prosperity of the householder.

-Interested About the Various Traditions in Tihar Festival
+Interested In the Various Traditions of Tihar Festival?

 Tihar is also famous for the number of dishes prepared during the occasion.
-Varieties of Rotis are prepared in almost every house which includes Sel Roti, Anarasha, Fini, Chini Roti and many more.
-Particularly famous is the Sel Roti made by cooking the mixture of the rice flour, ghee, sugar, milk,and many other ingredients.
+Varieties of Rotis are prepared in almost every house which includes Sel Roti, Anarasha, Fini, Chini Roti, and many more.
+Particularly famous is the Sel Roti made by cooking a mixture of rice flour, ghee, sugar, milk, and many other ingredients.
 The mixture is poured into the hot oil by hand in a circular shape and cooked until it turns golden on both sides.

 The firecrackers are also a major part of Tihar celebration.
 The sounds of the firecrackers from near and far are heard.
 Everyone from a child to an adult seems to enjoy playing with the firecrackers.

-With the ecstasy and full of delight, the most colorful and dazzling festival comes to an end after these five glorious days.
+With ecstasy and full of delight, the most colourful and dazzling festival comes to an end after these five glorious days.